gvwilson/thirdbit/src/fiction/iffy/index.md

 The wind sounded wrong,
 and the ground was uneven and still.
 She missed the swell of the ocean.
-She missed its smell and her picture book and she was tired of things happening to her.
+She missed its smell and her bird book and she was tired of things happening to her.

 When Edson wriggled out of his tent a few hours later